magic-akari/lrc-maker/README.md

 Lrc Maker is an online tool which help you create your cool lyric file.

-Drag and drop you audio file on the web page.\
+Drag and drop your audio file on the web page.\
 Use arrow key and space key to synchronize the lyric.

 Click [here](https://lrc-maker.github.io) to start now!